yuvaldori/gigaspaces-wiki-jekyll/xap100/jms-queue-browser.markdown

 }
 {% endhighlight %}

-{% note %}
+{% refer %}
-This version of GigaSpaces JMS does not support message selectors.
+This version of XAP JMS does not support message selectors.
 For more details, see the [JMS Known Issues and Considerations](./jms-known-issues-and-considerations.html).
-{%endnote%}
+{%endrefer%}

 The JMS specifications do not define whether the `QueueBrowser` represents a snapshot of the queue, or whether the `QueueBrowser` dynamically updates it.
 However, with the Enterprise Messaging Grid, a snapshot is taken when the call is made to `getEnumeration()`.